eturkes/autossh-autosetup/README.md

 -->

 # Autossh Autosetup
+#### *This project is generally feature complete*

-Script for setting up reverse AutoSSH
+Script for setting up reverse AutoSSH.
+Please read the script comments for further information.